turboapps/docs/src/server/peer-to-peer.md

 # Peer-to-Peer Image Distribution

+## Overview

+Peer-to-Peer Image Distribution in Turbo leverages distributed networking technology to efficiently share images across your network.
+Instead of downloading images solely from the server, clients can share image data directly with each other, reducing server load and improving distribution speed.

+### Benefits
+- **Increased Throughput**: When total client download demand exceeds server upload capacity
+- **Reduced Server Load**: Distributes bandwidth requirements across peers
+- **Network Efficiency**: Optimizes bandwidth usage when many clients download simultaneously
+- **Best for Bulk Operations**: Ideal for subscription updates that populate images before end-user access

+## Quick Start

+**Enable P2P in 3 steps:**

+1. **Server Setup**: Enable P2P in Admin UI under Domain > Servers > Storage
+2. **Client Setup**: Run `turbo config --enable=p2pdownload` on each client
+3. **Verify**: Check `turbo config --all` shows "Peer-to-peer download: Enabled"

 ## How It Works

-Peer-to-Peer Image Distribution in Turbo uses torrent technology to efficiently distribute images across your network.
-Here's how the system works:
+### Peer-to-Peer Fundamentals

+**Distributed Downloading**
+Traditional downloads use a single source (the server), creating a bottleneck.
+P2P technology allows clients to download from multiple sources simultaneously.
+Instead of everyone competing for the server's bandwidth, clients share the load by downloading different pieces from different peers.

+**Chunk-Based Transfer**
+Images are divided into small, fixed-size pieces (chunks).
+Clients can download these chunks in any order from any available peer.
+This enables:
+- Parallel downloads from multiple sources
+- Efficient bandwidth utilization
+- Resilience if some peers disconnect
+- Faster overall transfer speeds

+**Swarm Networks**
+A "swarm" is the group of all peers (downloaders and seeds) sharing the same image.
+The larger the swarm, the more sources available for downloading.
+Each peer in the swarm can contribute, creating a collaborative distribution network that scales with demand.

+**Seeding Concept**
+Seeds are peers that have complete copies of an image and only upload to others.
+Seeding is crucial for network health because:
+- Seeds provide reliable sources for new downloaders
+- More seeds mean faster downloads for everyone
+- Seeds keep popular images available even when the server is busy
+- The network becomes more resilient and self-sustaining

+### Network Architecture

-1. **Peer-to-Peer Network Structure**
+**Peer-to-Peer Network Structure**
-   - Each client can both download and upload simultaneously
+- Each client can simultaneously download from and upload to other clients
-   - Clients that complete downloads can become "seeds" and continue sharing
+- Clients that complete downloads become "seeds" and continue sharing
-   - Clients can download from both seeds and other downloading clients
+- Multiple peers can contribute different parts of the same image
+- The network becomes more efficient as more peers participate

-2. **Tracker System**
+**Tracker Coordination**
-   - The Turbo Server acts as a private tracker
+- The Turbo Server acts as a private coordination hub
+- The tracker helps peers find each other within the swarm
-   - Clients must announce themselves to participate in the network
+- Clients must authenticate to participate in the network
-   - Only authenticated clients can participate in the network
+- Only authorized clients can join the distribution network
+- The tracker maintains swarm health by monitoring peer status

-3. **Seeding Behavior**
+**Seeding Behavior**
-   - The server seeds all images in its image cache
+- The server automatically seeds all images in its cache
-   - Client machines continue seeding when:
+- Client seeding behavior depends on configuration:
+  - **Default**: No automatic seeding after individual downloads
+  - **Configured Seeding**: P2P downloaded images are seeded indefinitely through the Turbo Client Sandman service
-     - The `--wait-after-exit` flag is used with `turbo pull`
+  - **Manual Seeding**: Use `--wait-after-exit` flag with `turbo pull` for temporary seeding
-     - The Sandman service keeps the process running

-4. **Download Process**
+**Download Process**
-   - Clients join the network and begin downloading
+1. Client requests an image and joins the swarm
+2. Tracker provides a list of available peers in the swarm
+3. Client begins downloading chunks from multiple peers simultaneously
-   - While downloading, clients also upload to other peers
+4. While downloading, client also uploads completed chunks to other peers
-   - After completing downloads, clients can become seeds
+5. After completing download, client becomes a seed
-   - Seeds contribute to the network by only uploading
+6. Seeds contribute by sharing the complete image with new downloaders

-## Enabling Peer-to-Peer Image Distribution
+## Configuration

 ### Server Configuration

+**Enable P2P Distribution:**

 1. Access the Turbo Server Admin UI
 2. Navigate to **Domain > Servers > [Your Hub server] > Storage**